The patterns for the one-hour group meeting should continue as you have established them.

 - Brief, informal time of gathering (10 minutes) with snacks to share.

-- Formal gathering and prayer— Group members are seated in a circle in chairs or around a table— with requests for prayer for the coming week (10 minutes) and prayer led by the group leader or unison in the group.
+- Formal gathering and prayer with people seated in a circle in chairs or around a table— with requests for prayer for the coming week (10 minutes) and prayer led by the group leader or unison in the group.
+However you chose to share requests and pray last week, do the same this week.

-- Teaching and testimony— (35 minutes)— For this week, there are four verbs to focus upon: proclaim, live, surround, and pray.
-Together, these four kinds of actions compose what we mean by Christian nurture.
-Plan to take about eight to nine minutes for each verb.
-Plan to spend no more than two minutes teaching about each one (see below), and the remaining time for sharing how each is working on each one, how each has exercised each one during the past week or recent past, what has happened because because each did, and how each seeks to improve.
+- Teaching and Testimony— (35 minutes)— For this week, there are five verbs to focus upon: confess, trust, serve, be united, and represent.
+This means you have about seven minutes for each verb.
+Plan to spend no more than two minutes teaching about each one (see below), and use the remaining time for sharing how each is working on each one, how each has exercised each one during the past week or recent past, what has happened because each did, and how each seeks to improve.

 Courageous Conversations Events